-Information for Pennsylvania-Licensed Well Drillers
+Information for Pennsylvania-licensed Well Drillers

-A typical well-drilling project for a noncommunity public water system includes the following components: well-site selection and site survey, (2) well drilling and well construction, (3) well development and disinfection, and (4) pump testing and water-quality sampling, and well disinfection.
-Well drillers with experience in drilling wells for public water supply use should have the knowledge and expertise to adequality address any combination of the project components for a noncommunity water system well source.
+A typical well-drilling project for a noncommunity water system includes the following components: (1) well-site selection and site survey, (2) well drilling and well construction, (3) well development and disinfection, and (4) pump testing and water-quality sampling.
+Well drillers with experience in drilling public water-supply wells should have the knowledge and expertise to address any combination of the project components for a noncommunity water system well source.

 Public Water Supply Manual, Part IV, Noncommunity System Design Standards, DEP ID: 383-2128-108 and DEP’s

 Noncommunity Water System Application, Module 1 – Groundwater Source, DEP ID: 3940-FM-BSDW0568a.
 Publications are available in the DEP e-Library.

-Documentation of Well-Drilling Activities
+Documentation of Well-drilling Activities

 Well Construction Demonstration Datasheet and the

-Documentation of Pumping Test Activities
+Documentation of the Pumping Test